mco-gh/csync/README.md

 # csync - sync a directory tree to/from the cloud

 ## Use Cases
-* Quick and painless propagation of state information across machines.
+* Propagation of state information across machines.
-* Quick and easy populating of new machines (e.g. dotfiles, shell scripts, etc. on new VMs).
+* Population of new machines (e.g. dotfiles, shell scripts, etc. on new VMs).
-* Trivially easy cloud backup and restore.
+* Cloud backup and restore.

 ## Setup
 Set the environment variable `CSYNC_BUCKET` to the URL for the bucket in which you wish to store your